aztfmod/rovergo/proposal.md

 The split between `landingzone` and `launchpad` is a trade off.
 There will be many shared flags between these commands so on one hand it feels like making launchpad mode a flag e.g. `--launchpad` (as it currently is in rover) but that obscures critical functionally, and giving it space at the top level.
 Any shared flags and shared implementation (e.g. plan or apply operations) will need to be factored out

 Agree on global flags
-- `--level-level` Specify the desired log level.
+- `--log-level` Specify the desired log level.
 - `--cloud` Name of the specific Azure Cloud.
 - `--base-path` Starting path for symphony.
 - `--debug` Switch on extra debug info